George H. Diller

 Kennedy Space Center, Fla.

-17-B, Cape Canaveral Air Force Station Launch Vehicle:
+Launch Pad: 17-B, Cape Canaveral Air Force Station

 At the Astrotech Space Operations Facility, testing and prelaunch processing of STEREO continues.
 Communications testing with the Deep Space Network continues.
 On observatory "A" on Wednesday, the Heliospheric Imager vertical instrument door was successfully deployed during testing.
 On observatory "B," the scientific instruments were aligned and tested.
 Comprehensive performance testing of both observatories continues to go well.
 STEREO is planned to be transported to Launch Complex 17 on July 11 to be mated to the Boeing Delta II rocket.